Classification of Multiwavelength Transients with Machine Learning: Application to Radio Transients

 \section{Application to Radio Transients}

-Motivated by the expected increase in new transient detections with modern radio telescopes, we apply our general approach to existing radio transient data.
-Because this data is limited, we use a data augmentation technique described in \autoref{sec:gp} to artificially increase the number of light curves for training and testing.
+Motivated by the expected increase in new transient detections with modern radio telescopes, we apply our general approach to existing radio transient data. \ksr{Because this data is limited, we use the data interpolation and augmentation technique described in \autoref{sec:gp} as a statistically robust method to simulate light curves for training and testing}.
 We follow the feature extraction method described in \autoref{sec:formal} and also illustrate the effect of incorporating additional data by including contextual information and optical data.